clausreinke/typescript-tools/README.md

   for other configurations, you'll need to adjust the paths near the top of the '.ts' files.

-  Start tss.js with project root file - will take several seconds to load all dependencies; then enter commands and get JSON info or error messages:
+  Start tss.js with project root file - will take several seconds to load all dependencies; then enter commands and get JSON info or error messages (NOTE: commands take absolute file paths, adjust example to your installation):

   ```
   $ node tss.js tss.ts